 What does a Psychologist do?

-There are many different type of psychologists, but the one I’m referring to in this article are Clinical psychologists.
-Clinical psychologists in Singapore are Master/PhD graduates who are trained in assessment, diagnosis, and treatment of mental health disorders.
-Clinical psychologists can conduct psychological assessments for clients, and typically provide talk-therapy for clients.
+There are many different types of psychologists, but the ones I’m referring to in this article are Clinical psychologists.
+Clinical psychologists in Singapore are Master/PhD graduates who are trained in the assessment, diagnosis, and treatment of mental health disorders.
+Clinical psychologists can conduct psychological assessments for clients, and typically provide talk therapy for clients.
 (This is me!)

 What does a Psychiatrist do?

 Psychiatrists are medical doctors who are legally licensed to give mental health prescriptions in Singapore.
 A psychiatrist doesn’t typically provide ongoing talk therapy so many clients will work with a psychologist for ongoing therapy as well as a psychiatrist to manage medical treatment.

 Like psychologists, counsellors also have a master’s degree and provide ongoing talk therapy.
 Counsellors and psychologists alike are experts in listening and helping clients achieve their goals.
 They both work with a variety of therapeutic orientations like CBT therapy.
 Either mental health professional can perform diagnosis and assessments.

 The key difference between a counsellor and a psychologist is in the clients they serve and whether they can conduct assessments and provide a diagnosis.
 While a counsellor will work with less severe issues, a psychologist works with a broader range of mental health issues and more severe mental health conditions.
 A counsellor cannot conduct assessments and provide a diagnosis whereas a psychologist can.